billyxs/notes.md/vim/CHEAT_SHEET.md

 ^k   " prefix before inserting a digraph keycode. ctrl-k cH renders ♡
      " any two numbers will produce a fraction. ctrl-k 12 renders ½

+^r   " insert mode paste - ^r" will paste the last register
+     " ^r" will paste the contenst of the last register " ^ra will paste the contents of register "a"
 ```

 ## Editing